Solitary Play (Independent Play): Age, Benefits And Activities

 4. Improves concentration

-Children develop the power of concentration by deciding what and how they want to play.
 When they play in reclusion, they have complete control over the play, and they decide their actions.
 This allows them to focus and concentrate on a single object for an extended time.

 5. Helps them have fun on their own

 When a child starts playing independently, they are setting the base to entertain themselves without anyone’s aid.
 They do not experience aloneness.
-In fact, solitary play is one of the best ways to let a child take care of their own entertainment in their own imaginative ways.
+In fact, solitary play is one of the best ways to let children take care of their own entertainment in their own imaginative ways.
 It also promotes self-governance.

 6. Prepares them for school